-Just installed ElasticSearch 7.10 in a virtual machine this morning, and I noticed that when rebooting every time, ElasticSearch service was failed due to timeout.
+I just installed ElasticSearch 7.10 on a virtual machine this morning, and I noticed that every time I reboot, the ElasticSearch service fails due to a timeout.

 Warning: The unit file, source configuration file or drop-ins of elasticsearch.service changed on disk.
 Run 'systemctl daemon-reload' to reload units.